Should I rest or should I load? How to recover following an acute soft tissue injury

 This article provides enriched updated recommendations for optimum and efficient acute soft tissue injury management (from rest & recovery phase to progress to exercise and return to performance), based on a recently published review of research.

 What is necessary in an acute injury?

-All injuries at their initial stage, have to undergo a healing process which is vital to enhance tissue remodelling & recovery.
+All injuries at their initial stage, have to undergo a healing process which is vital to enhance tissue remodeling & recovery.
 According to the recent data, soft tissue injuries on their immediate care simply need P.E.A.C.E.
-The acronym arises from Protection, Elevation, Avoid anti-inflammatory modalities, Compression & Education.
+The acronym arises from

 How much rest is enough?